haziqmalikssh/fpga_Projects/Audio_Synthesizer/README.md

 2. **Pulse Width Modulation (PWM):** Convert the output to a true PWM signal to control the duty cycle, thereby allowing for digital volume control (acting as a Voltage-Controlled Amplifier (VCA) equivalent).

-3. **Digital-to-Analog Conversion (DAC):** Integrate an R-2R resistor ladder or an external DAC to convert the digital output to a continuous analog audio signal for higher fidelity.

-4. **Envelope Generator (EG):** Implement ADSR (Attack, Decay, Sustain, Release) control to shape the volume over time, essential for realistic musical sounds.